Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 ---
-title: 'Margot Robbie An Enneagram Type 8'
+title: 'Margot Robbie An Enneagram type 8'
 description: 'Why Margot Robbie appears to be a type 8'
 author: 'DJ Wayne'
 date: '2023-07-29'